wirebits/nrfBlueNullifier/README.md

 9. When show `Writing at ` then release the `BOOT` button.
 10. Done!
    - The script starts running automatically.

+# What happened after script is running?
+- It breaks the sound.
-   - It breaks the sound, block the sound even the device playing the music and after sometimes it disconnects the bluetoth from the device.
+- It block the sound even the device playing the music.
+- Sometimes it disconnects the bluetoth from the device.